choudharyus/Trivia_Game/README.md

 - triviaGame.css
 - triviaGame.js

-### How to Start the Game
+### How to Play the Game
-In order to play the game, you need to open the triviaGame.html page in the browser (Google Chrome Preferred) and click the "Start" button.
+In order to play the game, click the "Start" button.
+There are 3 trivia questions, each quesiton needs to be answered within a 10 second; if you don't answer the question within 10 second the game will end show you the final score.
+Score is graded 10 points on each correct answer.
+Player needs to click the next button to move to the next question.
+At the end of the game final score will be displayed, and there is a play again butto if the player wants to play the game again.

 ### Features
 The game has multiple features such as: